Tonchiii/v0-portfolio-app-prototype/PRESENTATION-GUIDE.md

 **Q: What's next for this project?**
 A: Voice integration and mobile app are top priorities.

-**Q: How do you handle AI hallucinations?**
+**Q: How do you ensure data accuracy in the assistant feature?**
-A: I validate AI responses against source data and provide citations for factual claims.
+A: I validate responses against source data and provide citations for factual claims.
+The assistant works with predefined context to ensure accuracy.

 **Q: Is the OAuth implementation production-ready?**
 A: Yes—it follows OAuth 2.0 RFC and includes all security best practices (PKCE, state validation, etc.).